TrevorPawlewicz/SE577-Course-Project/README.md

 Create an architectural model of the current state of your system – UML or C4 is fine.

-Create a file called `Release3.md` and provide a section on how to run your application with the docker component, a section showing the architectural model created above.
+##### See `Release3.md` on how to run your application with the docker component, a section showing the architectural model created above.
 Also provide a short narratives about the state of the current systems architecture.

 ---
 ##### Installing and setting up the development environment (and relevant tools)